How to Track AI Traffic in Google Analytics

 Step 3: Creating a Dedicated AI Traffic Exploration Report

-With custom variables systematically populating your analytics property, you can leverage GA4 Explorations to build a clean dashboard focused entirely on AI interactions.
+With custom variables systematically populating your analytics property, you can use GA4 Explorations to build a clean dashboard focused entirely on AI interactions.

 Navigate to the Explore tab in GA4 and spin up a blank canvas.
 Import the following parameters into your variables column: